maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 Too strict limits will annoy your users.
 Remember, you don't want to police the number of requests.
 You want fair usage of resources.
 You don't call the police when two toddlers fight over a toy.
-If they both need the toy, maybe it's fine to have multiple toys, so they don't have to fight over it.
+If they both need the toy, maybe it's fine to have multiple toys or have them play at different times, so they don't have to fight over it.

 ### Will you allow bursts or not?